Safe and Quality Healthcare for all South Africans

 Mr Bafana Msibi

-Executive Manager – Compliance Inspectorate
+Executive Manager: Compliance Inspectorate

 Bafana Msibi is a qualified health professional who has more than 15 years of experience in implementing and managing health care projects and programmes.
 In addition, he has extensive experience in leading compliance inspection work and health standards development.
 He holds a degree in Health Science Education and Management and is currently studying towards a Master’s Degree: Public Health (MPH) with the University of Limpopo.
-He is currently the Executive Manager, Compliance Inspections and he is Acting as a Chief Executive Officer in the Office of Health Standards Compliance (OHSC).
+He is currently the Executive Manager, Compliance Inspections and he was Acting as a Chief Executive Officer in the Office of Health Standards Compliance (OHSC) until September 2017.
 He has contributed greatly in the establishment of the OHSC, development of the National Core Standards including the review of the current Assessment Tools and the Norms & Standards Regulations.
 He previously served as the Director: Compliance Inspections and Deputy Director of Women’s Health at the National Department of Health (NDOH).
 He made valuable contributions to the technical and programmatic management of women’s health and inspection programmes.
 In addition, he was also the District co-coordinator of Maternal Child and Women’s Health (MCWH) in the Free State Department of Health – Thabo Mofutsanyane District.

 Mr Julius Mapatha